 The European Radio Amateurs' Organization

-announces a new party on the air, this time with the motto: "hunting beacons".
+announces a new party on the air, this time with the motto: "FT8, a brand new mode".

 Remember this is not a contest, it is just a radio meeting with a few simple 'rules', better to call them recommendations.

 Purpose: to spread FT8 (Franke-Taylor design, 8-FSK modulation),

 a new mode just launched last summer, designed for situations like multi-hop Es where signals may be weak and fading,

 openings may be short, and you want fast completion of reliable, confirmable QSOs.

 It is included in WSJT-X Version 1.8.0 program.

 Date & time: December 16th and 17th, 2017, Saturday and Sunday, 00:00-24:00 UTC.